What is Fast Data? Why is it important?

 By utilizing big data analytics, enterprises are able to collect, organize, analyze and process this large data – and making sense out of it.
 It is valuable to businesses because it can be used to gather information that could be used to improve their products and services, or in making important decisions.

-Before big data becomes big and relevant, it has to be fast.
+Before big data becomes big and relevant,.
 If you want to capture data immediately as it arrives, you need to be fast.

 Sometimes, finding the value of a massive data can be difficult.
 This will take up a lot of your time.
 As such, it is also important to consider not only the volume but also the speed of data.
 This is what “fast data” is all about.